mpfdavis/outputcache/README.md

 - No longer checks the process and will cache output for all NODE_ENV - checking process is an expensive operation so this is now avoided.
 If you don't want to use outputcache in dev mode, it's easy enough to manage this outside of the module
 - Now uses stale-lru-cache - this uses Maps for storage and is many, many times faster than Objects.
 The popular 'lru-cache' was found to leak memory and become slow under heavy load
 - useCacheHeader now defaults to true - the module will seek to use cache-control max-age for ttl unless this is set to false
-- option to not add outputcache headers for added security
+- Option to not add outputcache headers for added security
 - JSON.stringify and res.send are expensive, JSON.stringify has been removed and res.end is now used exclusively - the very fastest response (and original headers still honoured)

 ## Coming Soon